m1kava/ToDoList/README.md

 # ToDoList
 To Do List with JavaScript + Local Storage...
+(OOP)

 * Adding ToDo
 * ToDo Counting